kunalspathak/SVE_dotnet/docs/SME.md

 ### Streaming state change

 To support the Scalable Matrix Extension (SME) in the .NET Runtime, we need to develop a mechanism for managing streaming state transitions.
 This can be done either automatically by the compiler or manually by giving control to the .NET developer.
-Below, we explore various approaches, along with their pros and cons.

-#### 1. MethodAttribute

-This approach mirrors the C++ ACLE design, introducing method attributes `[SME_Streaming]` and `[SME_Streaming_Compatible]` to indicate the expected streaming mode of a method.
+One approach we can take is to mirror the C++ ACLE design, introducing method attributes `[SME_Streaming]` and `[SME_Streaming_Compatible]` to indicate the expected streaming mode of a method.
 These attributes allow the code generator to insert appropriate streaming state change instructions.
 Having these method attributes, user can use them on methods that will have contain the code related to SME and streaming.

 In the example below, streaming state change instructions are inserted into the `Bar()` method when it calls the non-streaming `Baz()` method.